Info for students

 - Maintaining and growing social connections

-If you test positive for COVID-19 in a testing site off campus, fill out the COVID-19 Positive Reporting Form, and you will be contacted and provided isolation information by an Exposure Tracing Analyst.
+If you test positive for COVID-19 in a testing site off campus, fill out the C19 Positive Reporting Form, and you will be contacted and provided isolation information by an Exposure Tracing Analyst.

-COVID-19 positive students will inform the faculty member that they will be out of their in-person course for up to two weeks.
-Only if the student is too ill to contact each of their faculty, the Care Team will contact the faculty members.
+COVID-19 positive students should inform their faculty that they may be out of their in-person course for up to 10 days.
+The Care Team is available to contact a student's faculty only if the student is too ill to make contact.

 Update Emergency Contact Information